A Taxonomy and Review of Algorithms for Modeling and Predicting Human Driver Behavior: Approaches to the Core Modeling Tasks

 \textbf{Recursive estimation} algorithms operate by repeatedly updating the intention hypothesis at each time step based on the new information received, as in $P(\internalstate{}{t}) = \ise(P(\internalstate{}{t-1}), \obs{\egoindex}{t})$.
 They have the advantage of being able to ``remember'' useful information from arbitrarily far into the past, but may also have trouble ``forgetting'' that information when, for example, a driver's behavior suddenly changes to reflect a new intention.
 In contrast, \textbf{single-shot} estimators compute a new hypothesis from scratch at each inference step, as in $P(\internalstate{}{t}) = \ise(\obs{\egoindex}{t-k:t})$, where $k \geq 0$ determines the length of the observation history that serves as the model's input.
 Single shot estimators do not store any information between successive inference iterations, and hence may be overly sensitive to noise in recent observations (though it is often possible to strike a good balance by choosing an appropriate value for $k$).

 \textbf{Bayesian} models are based on Bayes' rule and the laws of conditional probability.
 These models employ explicitly specified conditional probability distributions (which can be defined heuristically or by fitting to a dataset) based on $\obsmodel{\egoindex}$, $\policymodel{}$, $\transitionmodel{}$ and/or $\internaltransitionmodel{}$.
 One example is the dynamic Bayesian network-based model proposed in~\cite{Gindele2015}. \textbf{Black box} models have many non-interpretable parameters whose values are usually set by minimizing some loss function over a training dataset.
+For instance, recent studies have trained transformer neural network models to predict the route intentions of the surrounding vehicles based on observations of their physical states as well as the in-vehicle behavior of their drivers over a recent time period \cite{he2025novel, vellenga2025designing}.

 Some Bayesian approaches may incorporate black box components (e.g., \cite{Hu2018b,Kumar2013}), but ``end-to-end'' black box models are not considered to operate within the Bayesian paradigm---even if their outputs are interpreted as probability distributions (e.g., \cite{Yoon2016}).
 Bayesian models are generally more interpretable than black box models, although the latter often have greater flexibility and representational capacity.

 Many models operate by comparing observed motion history to a set of \textbf{prototype maneuvers} or \textbf{prototype policies}, and deducing which prototype is the ``closest'' match.
 A prototype maneuver can be represented by a single trajectory \cite{Woo2017,Sadigh2018,Hu2019}, a set of trajectories \cite{Kafer2010,Ward2015}, or a parametric or non-parametric distribution over trajectories \cite{Klingelschmitt2016,Tran2014,Guo2019Multi}.
 They can be based entirely on road geometry \cite{Houenou2013}, extracted from a dataset of pre-recorded trajectories, or generated with a motion planning/prediction algorithm \cite{Galceran2017a,Sadigh2018,Liebner,Woo2017,Hu2019}.